OfficeDev/office-js-docs-pr/docs/design/custom-tab-placement.md

 > - The add-in feature and markup described in this article is *only available in PowerPoint on the web*.
 > - The markup described in this article only works on platforms that support requirement set **AddinCommands 1.3**.
 See [Behavior on unsupported platforms](#behavior-on-unsupported-platforms) below.

-By default, a custom tab is added to the end of the ribbon, but you can specify where you want a custom tab to appear by identifying which built-in Office tab you want it to be next to and specifying whether it should be on the left or right side of the built-in tab.
+By default, a custom tab is added to the end of the ribbon.
+However, you can specify where you want a custom tab to appear by identifying which built-in Office tab you want it to be next to and specifying whether it should be on the left or right side of the built-in tab.
 Open the tab for the type of manifest your add-in uses for the details of the manifest markup.

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)

 [!include[Unified manifest host application support note](../includes/unified-manifest-support-note.md)]

-To position your custom tab, include a "position" property in the tab object.
-Set the "position.builtInTabId" property to the ID of the built in tab that you want your custom tab to be next to.
+To position your custom tab, include a "position" property in the "extensions.ribbons.tabs" object.
+Set the "position.builtInTabId" property to the ID of the built-in tab that you want your custom tab to be next to.
 (See [Find the IDs of built-in Office ribbon tabs](../develop/built-in-ui-ids.md).)
 Set the "position.align" property to either "before" (left) or "after" (right).

 In the following example, the custom tab is configured to appear *just after* the **Review** tab.